kangpx/onlineTiny2023/README.md

 The model topology is from [1] and shown in the following figure:
 <p align="center"><img width="310" alt="Screenshot 2023-08-20 at 22 27 59" src="https://github.com/kangpx/onlineTiny2023/assets/118830544/ab6f4c5d-2c19-4714-888c-034a19d46240"></p>

+Difference from [1] is that the channel number is changed from 64 to 32.

 The three datasets' pre-trained models of each fold (leave-one-user-out) formatted in .pt and .onnx are stored under the the directory `saved_models`.
 For .pt models, backbone and classifier are stored seperately.
 For .onnx models, the backbone and classifier are combined before being saved.
 ## Online Training using PyTorch
 ### Gym Dataset